Hosta is a genus of about 30 species of perennials in the family Asparagaceae, native to northeast Asia.

 Hosta represents devotion and friendship.

-These plants are considered the queen of the shade garden plants.
+These plants are considered the queens of the shade garden.
+They are a stunning addition to shade garden and super easy to grow!

 They can hold their own in a shade garden, but it’s a good idea to pair them with other shade loving plants, such as Columbines (Aquilegias), Coral Bells (Heucheras), Astilbes, Rhododendrons, Pulmonarias and Camellias.